versionone/VersionOne.Client.Requestor/TECHNICAL.md

 }
 ```

-## Try Out Barebones GET Story HTTP Request
+## Issue a Barebones GET Story HTTP Request

 Now that we're comfortable with JSFiddle, let's start building our Barebones Story Editor!

-First, try this simple query in the web browser:
+1. Try this simple query in the web browser's address bar:

 ```text
 http://eval.versionone.net/platformtest/rest-1.v1/Data/Story/1154?acceptFormat=haljson&sel=Name,Description,Estimate
 ```

-You should see some JSON similar to this:
+2. You should see some JSON similar to this:

 ```json
 {